 All undergraduate students in good standing are eligible to enter the Social Welfare major.
 Sophomores should be enrolled in or have taken SW 205 and/or SW 206 to declare the major, see the L&S Undergraduate Catalog.

 The Bachelor in Social Work (BSW) Program prepares students as beginning-level professional social workers.
 The curriculum objectives of the program are found below in the section on Professional Foundation Objectives.
-Typically, there are approximately 30-35 students in the program who have excellent grades and who met the eligibility criteria below.
-To be admitted to the BSW Program:
+Typically, there are approximately 30-35 students in the program who meet the eligibility criteria below.
+To be admitted to the BSW Program, applicants must:

 - have completed Social Work 205 & 206